brandendupont-mcw/second-cms/src/documentation-pages/referral.md

 **Notes:**

 * Each referral is represented once.
 * Misdemeanor cases are directly charged and filed by the law enforcement agency; the DA does not review these cases for charging.
-The DA’s office can dismiss misdemeanor cases (see Case Resolution dashboard).
+The DA’s Office can dismiss misdemeanor cases (see Case Resolution dashboard).
-* The top charge on declined cases is that identified by law enforcement, which may or may not align with how the DA would have charged the case.
-Law enforcement arrests and charges based on a probable cause standard of proof, whereas the DA’s office charges based on proof beyond a reasonable doubt.
+* Law enforcement arrests and charges are based on a probable cause standard of proof, whereas the DA’s Office charges based on proof beyond a reasonable doubt.